afaf-arfaoui/coflows_simulator/README.md

 <<<<<<< HEAD
 # coflows_simulator
-Coflow_simulator contains most of SOTA algorithms that deal with coflows scheduling.
-It generates traffic that mimics real traffic based on real datasets.
+Coflow_simulator contains some well-known SOTA algorithms that deal with scheduling and resource allocation for coflows' traffic.
+It generates traffic that mimics real one based on real datasets.
 It allows the assessment of the developed algorithms and their benchmark with SOTA ones.
 =======
 # Coflow Material - LIA, 2021